webclinic017/AlpacQuantop-em/README.md

 We followed these steps in order to create the algorythm and then move it over to Alpaca.

-### Version 1.0.0

-Live Date: June 18, 2020

-Team Goals:
-1. In groups of 2, develop the Alpaca and Quantopian aspects of the project for the first week of the project.
-2. Meet halfway on June 13 after structure has been created to finalize the structure and begin testing to optimize results in an attempt to beat common returns.
-3. On June 16, make finishing touches and final changes to ensure profitability and over-performance relative to other algorythms using similar factors.

 ## Results
 ![quantopian_returns](Images/returns-final.JPG)
 ![Image of Returns](Images/numbers-final.JPG)